thomas-shirley/rsvpme/readme.md

  - Tachyons CSS framework

- It also includes rudimentary login/ authentication.
+ It also includes rudimentary login/ authentication for the admin and link generation.

 ## Prerequisites
  - PostgreSQL DB